INVASION GENOMICS IN R

 Course overview

 This course on invasion genomics offers a comprehensive three-day program designed to introduce participants to key concepts and techniques in the field.
-Through a combination of recorded lectures and self-paced tutorials, attendees will delve into three main topics, including movement dynamics, adaptation dynamics, and genotype-by-environment interactions relevant to invasive species.
-On Day One, participants will learn a variety of methods for understanding population diversity and differentiation.
-Day Two will include an introduction to various selection outlier scanning methods.
-Day Three will focus on the role of environmental variables in determining adaptive outcomes.
+Through a combination of recorded lectures and self-paced tutorials, attendees will explore three main topics: movement dynamics, adaptation dynamics, and genotype-by-environment interactions relevant to invasive species.

-Participants will gain fundamental knowledge (~ 1-2 hr/day) and practical experience (~3 hr/day) that advances their research in this rapidly evolving field.
-Participants will also be able to interact with the instructors regarding any issues encountered or discussion points raised.
+Participants will gain both fundamental knowledge and practical experience, providing a strong starting point for conducting their own research in this rapidly evolving field.
+They will also have the opportunity to interact with the instructor to discuss questions and address any challenges encountered during the course.

 Target Audience